 DVD to MKV/MP4 Dual Audio Ripper

-If you are looking for an all in one DVD ripping solution, AnyMP4 DVD Ripper is of your top choice, especially for me who want to rip and backup DVD to MP4 MKV AVI with dual or even multi audio tracks and you are also able to do so for iPhone iPad Apple TV and many other devices including your VR headsets.
-As previously tested, AnyMP4 DVD Ripper is fully compatible with macOS High Sierra and it has been updated to 64 bit for macOS Mojave as well as Windows 10.
+If you are looking for an all in one DVD ripping solution, AnyMP4 DVD Ripper is your top choice, especially for me who want to rip and backup DVD to MP4 MKV AVI with dual or even multi-audio tracks and you are also able to do so for iPhone iPad Apple TV and many other devices including your VR headsets.
+As previously tested, AnyMP4 DVD Ripper is fully compatible with macOS and it has been updated to 64 bit for macOS as well as Windows.